Holt-Williams/BostonCrime/README.md

 # BostonCrime
 *Updates: API usage implemented

-*Next Steps: Fix levels for Days of week and Hour, Fix Distirct naming convention (Issues caused by switch to API)
+*Next Steps: Fix levels for Days of week and Hour, Fix District naming convention (Issues caused by switch to API)

 *Other Steps: Fix where to use API Calls, too many calls repeated